Crypto-Cat/cryptocat-gitbook/ctf/monthly/cryptocat/1125/mother_printers.md

 ## Conclusion

 As I mentioned earlier, this challenge was inspired by [Brother Printers CVEs](https://github.com/sfewer-r7/BrotherVulnerabilities) discovered by [Stephen Fewer](https://x.com/stephenfewer).
 When I read the whitepaper, I thought it was a really crazy chain of vulnerabilities with serious impact.
-I decided to make a [video](https://www.youtube.com/watch?v=--SaQKmcyiU) on the topic, and wanted to follow it up with a practical challenge that demonstrates some of the CVEs; a mini "Print2Own".
+I decided to make a [video](https://www.youtube.com/watch?v=--SaQKmcyiU) on the topic, and wanted to follow it up with a practical challenge that demonstrates some of the CVEs; a mini Pwn2Own (without the RCE - although I nearly added it to the SSRF step).

 Finally, a shout-out to [STAR Labs](https://x.com/starlabs_sg), who recently published a [writeup](https://starlabs.sg/blog/2025/11-breaking-into-a-brother-mfc-j1010dw) about the exploit chain they _almost_ submitted to Pwn2Own Ireland 2025.
 It leveraged several of the existing CVEs, combined with some new discoveries.
 Unfortunately, the vendor dropped a patch on the final day of Pwn2Own registration which broke the chain 😤

 ![Print2Own](./images/meme.jpg "Print2Own")